 Mount: Nikon Z | Elements/groups: 16/12 | Diaphragm blades: 7 | Minimum focus distance: 0.5m | Filter thread: 62mm | Dimensions (WxL): 74 x 110mm | Weight: 405g

 The NIKKOR Z DX 50-250mm f/4.5-6.3 VR is a low cost, lightweight telephoto zoom lens launched alongside the Nikon Z 50.
 It's designed for the smaller ASP-C sensor in this camera, hence the 'DX' in the lens name – this also means it can be made lighter and cheaper than a full frame Nikon Z lens.
 The construction is plastic and the cost is low as this is a lens aimed at hobbyists rather than professional photographers.
-Nevertheless, Nikon has great confidence in its new mirrorless Z mount, claiming it offers the opportunity to create better optical quality in a way that wasn't possible before, so although the NIKKOR Z DX 50-250mm f/4.5-6.3 VR is quite cheap to buy, it might yet surprise us with its performance, and we look forward to testing it properly when production samples become available!
+Nevertheless, Nikon has great confidence in its new mirrorless Z mount, claiming it offers the opportunity to create better optical quality in a way that wasn't possible before, so although the NIKKOR Z DX 50-250mm f/4.5-6.3 VR is quite cheap to buy, our lab tests confirm its performance is extremely good for a telephoto lens in this price bracket!

 Nikon mirrorless lens roadmap